ilan-gold/benchmark-viv/README.md

 # Benchmarking Viv

 This is a piece of software for automatically benchmarking Viv.
-It uses `python` and `selenium` to run tests and a minimal setup of `viv` layers + loaders to do the client-side testing.
-You may need to update Chrome for this to work - open Chrome and navigate to "About Google Chrome."
+It uses [Selenium](https://selenium-python.readthedocs.io/) to run tests and a minimal setup of [Viv](http://viv.gehlenborglab.org/) `layers` + `loaders` to do the client-side testing.
+You may need to update Chrome for this to work - open Chrome and navigate to "About Google Chrome" where you should see an option to automatically update.
+This is due to the [`chromedriver-binary`](https://pypi.org/project/chromedriver-binary/) version needing to match your browser version, so this could be a pain-point going forward.

+The results of this test are captured using the proxy utility [BrowserMob Proxy](https://bmp.lightbody.net/) - the [HAR file](https://toolbox.googleapps.com/apps/har_analyzer/) is dumped as `JSON` into the `results` folder (and will need to be parsed).

 ### Usage

+You need `python3` installed in your path as well as `npm`/`node`.

+To run:

 ```bash
 ./run-benchmark.sh